 Today, Tina continues to work on her projects from London, where she tries to fulfil what she believes to be her responsibilities of a designer in our current society and therefore aiming to make meaningful contributions to progress on a variety of fields.

-Her work will be featured in the new TV series produced by the public Franco-German TV network ARTE in September 2017, which will be dedicated to new emerging talents in the innovation design field.
+Her work has been featured in the new TV series produced by the public Franco-German TV network ARTE in September 2017, which is dedicated to new emerging talents in the innovation design field.